Please choose a subject from the list to scroll directl y to it.

 HOW LONG WILL I HAVE TO WAIT FOR A FIRST APPOINTMENT?

-We do not work with a wait-list and will make an appointment with you within 2 days of you calling.
-You can reach us by email (email@example.com), by phone ( 905.681.7359) or by filling out the contact form to the right of this page.
+We do not work with a wait-list and will make a free phone consultation with you within 2 days of you calling.
+You can reach us by email (firstname.lastname@example.org), by phone ( 905.681.7359) or by filling out the contact form to the right of this page.

 If you know the therapist you would like to book an appointment with, you can always contact them directly.
 You can find their contact details in the “About Us” section on this website.